Data Connectors is proud to host the Dallas Virtual Cybersecurity Summit.

 Gil’s cybersecurity career began in the elite Unit 8200 of the Israeli Army Intelligence Corps, where he worked on advanced cyber security and code decryption.
 He served five years inside this elite unit, working as a researcher and team leader.

 Gil holds a Bachelor of Science degree in Computer Science and graduated magna cum laude from IDC Herzliya, one of Israel’s leading academic institutions.

 The Last Line of Defense: The Importance of having a robust and comprehensive Data Protection strategy

 Data protection is experiencing a resurgence.
-Historically its been seen as an innovation backwater and as “insurance”, but with the growth of Ransomware and cybercrime, and increasing risk, organisations are having to modernize their data protection architectures and strategies to ensure that data can be recovered quickly to ensure that an Organisation can survive an attack.
-Join this session to learn about the latest innovations in the data protection space and how they can be deployed to provide a comprehensive last line of defence.
+Historically it’s been seen as an innovation backwater and as “insurance”, but with the growth of Ransomware and cybercrime, and increasing risk, organizations are having to modernize their data protection architectures and strategies to ensure that data can be recovered quickly to ensure that an Organization can survive an attack.
+Join this session to learn about the latest innovations in the data protection space and how they can be deployed to provide a comprehensive last line of defense.